Lake Tauca: Environmental consequences

 Paleoindian settlement in South America commenced during the Lake Tauca and Ticaña stages, facilitated by the more favourable environment during the CAPE; the Viscachani culture around Lake Titicaca was contemporaneous with Lake Tauca.
 The earliest human dispersal in the region around Lake Tauca occurred towards the end of the Ticaña phase, with the Coipasa phase coinciding with the definitive establishment of humans in the region and also their spread through northwestern Argentina, where conditions were favourable.
-In the Atacama area, Tauca-age paleolakes had provided the environment for first settlers; the end of the paleolake phase coinciding with Lake Tauca was accompanied by the end of the first phase of human settlement, which had occurred during the Central Andean Pluvial Event; now humans left the desert.
-Likewise in the Altiplano, the wet period that was contemporaneous to Lake Tauca allowed the settlement of Cerro Kaskio and Cueva Bautista close by, and the Central Andean Pluvial Event did the same in the Pampa del Tamarugal and the southern Atacama valleys.
+In the Atacama area, Tauca-age paleolakes had provided the environment for first settlers; during the Central Andean Pluvial Event, humans settled the desert and set up commercial networks to the coast.
+The end of the paleolake phase coinciding with Lake Tauca was accompanied by the end of the first phase of human settlement; now humans left the desert.
+In the Altiplano, the wet period that was contemporaneous to Lake Tauca allowed the settlement of the region and the Central Andean Pluvial Event did the same in the Pampa del Tamarugal and the southern Atacama valleys.
 The initial peopling of the Salar de Atacama region was during the Lake Tauca time, but a sharp population drop took place after its drying.
 Inca towers on the Altiplano have been built with rocks left by Lake Tauca.

-Some fossil water reserves in the dry Andes formed during the Tauca phase, the groundwater in the northern Chilean Central Valley and part of the groundwater under Pampa del Tamarugal for example date back to the Lake Tauca wet phase.
+Some fossil water reserves in the dry Andes formed during the Tauca phase, the groundwater in the northern Chilean Central Valley, around Peinado in the Puna and part of the groundwater under Pampa del Tamarugal for example date back to the Lake Tauca wet phase.
 Lake Tauca may have supplied water to the Rio de la Plata region, sustaining life there during dry periods.

 The Lake Tauca and preceding cycles left evaporite deposits, with sediment layers left by the lake in the Salar de Uyuni reaching a thickness of 6 m.
+The salts are continually washed out and re-deposited by ephemeral rainfall, causing the salt surfaces of the Salars to become very flat and smooth.
 The high aerosol content of the air in the Uyuni region has been attributed to fine sediments left by Lake Tauca.
 Diatomaceous deposits containing clay or calc were left behind by the lake, and ulexite deposits were formed by sediments in its deltas.

 The taxonomic similarity between fish species of the genus Orestias in Lauca National Park and Salar de Carcote has been attributed to these watersheds' being part of Lake Tauca; in general the evolution of these fish was heavily influenced by the various lake cycles including these that preceded the Tauca cycle.
 The drying of the ancient lakes would have fragmented amphibious habitats, generating separate populations.
-During the Tauca and subsequent Coipasa cycles the Atacama Altiplano had far more life than today, including now-extinct deer and horses.
+Lake Tauca and its predecessors may have created a productive environment that was populated by mammals like glyptodonts, Gomphotheriidae, Megatheriidae and Toxodontidae; the Atacama Altiplano had far more life than today during the Tauca cycle, including now-extinct deer and horses.
+On the other hand, the Altiplano lakes would have separated the animal and plant populations.